Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/concepts/design.md

 The {{site.kic_product_name}} configures Kong using Ingress resources created inside a Kubernetes cluster.

-The {{site.kic_product_name}} is made up of two components:
+The {{site.kic_product_name}} is made up of two high level components:

 - Kong, the core proxy that handles all the traffic
-- Controller, a process that syncs the configuration from Kubernetes to Kong
+- Controller Manager, a series of processes that synchronize the configuration from Kubernetes to Kong

 The {{site.kic_product_name}} performs more than just proxying the traffic coming into a Kubernetes cluster.
 It is possible to configure plugins,